warrengalyen/geoiplookup/README.md

-# GeoIPLookup - geoiplookup for GeoLite2-Country written in Go
+# GeoIPLookup - geoiplookup for GeoLite2 written in Go

-geoiplookup is a geoiplookup replacement for the [free GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/),
+Geoiplookup is a geoiplookup replacement for the [free GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/),

 It currently only supports the free GeoLite2-Country database, and there is no planned support for the other types.

 ## Features

-- Drop-in replacement for the now defunct geoiplookup utility
+- Drop-in replacement for the now defunct `geoiplookup` utility
 - Works with the current Maxmind database format (mmdd)
 - IPv4, IPv6 and fully qualified domain name (FQDN) support
 - Options to return just the country iso (`US`) or country name (`United States`), rather than the full `GeoIP Country Edition: US, United States`
 - Built-in database update support
-- Built-in self updater (if new version if available)
+- Built-in self updater (if new release is available)

 ## Installing

-Linux amd64 binaries are supplied with releases.
+Multiple OS/Architecture binaries are supplied with releases.
+Extract the binary, make it executable, and move it to a location such as `/usr/local/bin`.

+## Updating

+GeoipLookup comes with a built-in self-updater:

 ```
-bunzip2 geoiplookup_linux_amd64.bz2
-chmod 755 geoiplookup_linux_amd64
-sudo mv geoiplookup_linux_amd64 /usr/local/bin/geoiplookup
-sudo chown root:root /usr/local/bin/geoiplookup
+geoiplookup self-update
 ```

-If you with to replace an existing defunct implementation of geoiplookup, then simply name the file `geoiplookup`.

 ## Compiling from source